JuliaWaveScattering/MultipleScattering.jl/README.md

 ```
 ![Plot real part of acoustic field](example/intro/plot_field.png)

-This measures the field at lots of points in the domain rather than just at the listener position.
+This measures the field at lots of points in the domain rather than just at the listener position (the big green ball).
 This way we can get an understanding of what is happening for one particular
 wavenumber.